 Routine screening for symptoms of depression are conducted by nurses and social workers during regular oncology clinic visits.
 To determine if you need further help with depressive symptoms, complete this screening form and bring it with you to your next Arizona Cancer Center clinic visit.
 The social worker on your Multidisciplinary Team will review your score and assist you with finding the care you need.

-Individual appointments for psychiatric assessment and treatment can be scheduled with our psychiatrists, Karen Weihs, MD, or Mark Gilbert, MD, by calling (520) 694-CURE (2873).
+Individual appointments for psychiatric assessment and treatment can be scheduled with our psychiatrist, Karen Weihs, MD, by calling (520) 694-CURE (2873).

 The Psychosocial Oncology Clinic is part of the larger Supportive Care for Healing services at the Arizona Cancer Center.
 This program addresses the whole person by focusing on the health and life of a person with cancer, and that of their loves ones.
 Services include helping with getting health care and follow-up treatment, support in coping with second cancers and late effects of treatment, and programs designed to improve quality of life.